Azure/aad-pod-identity/website/content/en/docs/_index.md

 ### v1.8.0

 - The API version of Pod Identity's CRDs (`AzureIdentity`, `AzureIdentityBinding`, `AzureAssignedIdentity`, `AzurePodIdentityException`) have been upgraded from `apiextensions.k8s.io/v1beta1` to `apiextensions.k8s.io/v1`.
-For Kubernetes clsuters with < 1.16, `apiextensions.k8s.io/v1` CRDs would not work.
+For Kubernetes clusters with < 1.16, `apiextensions.k8s.io/v1` CRDs would not work.
 You can either:
   1. Continue using AAD Pod Identity v1.7.5 or
   2. Upgrade your cluster to 1.16+, then upgrade AAD Pod Identity.